6 Types of Espresso Drinks and How to Make Them

 HOW TO MAKE ESPRESSO WITH A MACHINE

 The exact steps to take when brewing up an espresso will depend greatly on the type of espresso machine you have.
-Espresso machines range from fully manual to super automatic models.
+Espresso machines range from fully manual to super-automatic models.
 Depending on your model, some of these basic steps will be taken care of for you and some you’ll do yourself to create a truly customized cup.

-Step 1: Grind the beans
+1. Grind the beans

 A fine grind is essential for espresso.
 Unlike other types of brewing methods, the water in an espresso machine travels through the grounds for only a short time, and a fine grind enables maximum flavor extraction.
 Try starting with a grind that’s somewhere between powdery and sandy, then adjust according to your preferences.
-Some coffee grinders have expansive grind size options like the KitchenAid® Burr Coffee Grinder which offers 70 precise settings to help with optimal extraction for a range of brewing methods.

-Step 2: Pack the portafilter
+2. Pack the portafilter

 The portafilter is the spoon-like device with a handle that sticks out of the machine.
 Remove it and fill the basket in the portafilter fully with grounds.
 The amount of grounds you use will depend on the size of the basket.
 Some models come with a single and double shot basket, like the KitchenAid® Semi-Automatic Espresso Machine.

-Step 3: Pull the shot
+3. Pull the shot

 You may need to run the espresso machine once without the portafilter to clear the nozzle.
 Then lock the portafilter in place and put your cup below.
 Start the machine.
 A typical shot might take around 20 to 30 seconds to brew.
 Some espresso machines will have preset times while some will require you to set the time yourself or stop the brew manually.